ronakdm/workstation-setup/README.md

 # workstation-setup

-Instructions for setting up a development environment on a new computer or remote server.
+Instructions for setting up a development environment on a new computer or remote tserver.

 ## Key-Pair Authentication